ebolduc37/id-tools/release-in-progress/README.md

 According to the ISSEY MIYAKE INC. identification framework of ISSEY MIYAKE, the garment should be a jacket made of woven fabric produced by ISSEY MIYAKE INC. [Japanese: 株式会社 イッセイ ミヤケ] from the following:

-ISSEY MIYAKE [by Naoki Takizawa]
+ISSEY MIYAKE
-> Spring/Summer 2000
+> Spring/Summer 2000 by Naoki Takizawa

 Created by My Clothing Archive.
 Subscribe to our Patreon!